revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 <blockquote>

 Make sure JDK is installed, and `JAVA_HOME`  the variable is added as a Windows environment variable.
-Add both `M2_HOME` and `MAVEN_HOME` variable in the Windows environment, and point it to your Maven folder.
+Add both `M2_HOME` and `MAVEN_HOME` variable in the Windows environment and point it to your Maven folder.

 </blockquote>
 </details>